Running Portworx in Production with DC/OS

-- Work with Portworx Support before planning major upgrades.
+- Work with Portworx, Inc.’s support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrades.

 - Ensure there are cloudsnaps that are taken for all the volumes.

-- If you are using the Portworx DC/OS framework for deploying PX and running PX as OCI format container, follow this link to perform the upgrades.
+- If you are using the the Portworx DC/OS framework for deploying Portworx and running Portworx as OCI format container, follow this link to perform the upgrades.

-- If you are running PX as a systemd service, follow this link.
+- If you are running Portworx as a systemd service, follow this link.

-- Work with Portworx Support before planning major upgrades.
+- Work with Portworx, Inc.’s support team before planning major upgrades.
 Ensure all volumes have the latest snapshots before performing upgrade.